Brussels Griffon Dogs

 With that thought in mind, putting them together with young children is probably not the best combination to avoid any injuries to either one!

-BGs are not lap dogs and tend to attach to one person - their pack leader or master.
-Families with pet-loving older children would be a better match.
+Griffs are not lap dogs and tend to attach to one person in the home.
+Families with pet-loving older children would be a better match and supervision is always advised when they interact.

 Brussels Griffon dogs make very favorable companions for seniors, home-bound, or more sedentary owners due to their affectionate nature and bonding traits, as well as low exercise needs.